-Amazon may split HQ2 between two cities, WSJ reports
+Amazon may split HQ2 between two cities

-The Wall Street Journal reported on Monday that Amazon was planning to split its second headquarters campus between two cities, placing about 25,000 employees in each.
-The Seattle company has said it will announce where it will place HQ2 before the end of the year.
+The Wall Street Journal reported Monday that Amazon may split its second headquarters campus between two cities, placing about 25,000 employees in each.
+The Seattle company is widely expected to announce where it will place HQ2 in the next few weeks.

-Amazon, more than a year after announcing a search for a city in which to place a second headquarters campus, may be entertaining the idea of placing those workers in two cities instead.
+More than a year after announcing a search for a city to place a second headquarters campus, Amazon may be close to a decision that, instead, would split its second home between two cities.

-The Wall Street Journal reported Monday, citing a person familiar with the matter, that Amazon planned to split its second headquarters staff evenly between two places instead of picking a single site for what it calls HQ2.
-Amazon had said that it aims to place some 50,000 workers in its second city, and spend up to $5 billion on a new corporate campus, beginning in 2019.
+The Wall Street Journal reported Monday that Amazon planned to divide its second headquarters staff evenly between two locations instead of picking a single site for what it calls HQ2.
+The Seattle company is widely expected to announce its HQ2 decision within the next few weeks.

+Amazon in September 2017 said it aimed to put some 50,000 workers in a second headquarters city and spend up to $5 billion on a new corporate campus in a build-out beginning sometime in 2019.
+That proposal, the largest corporate-led economic-development opportunity in recent memory, drew hundreds of bidders, many of whom were eager to put publicly funded tax breaks and other incentives on the table to lure the retail and technology giant.

+The change of plans would put 25,000 workers in each of two HQ2 bidding cities, a move designed to give the company a greater ability to draw from different pools of talented workers, the Journal reported.

 Most Read Business Stories